Prologue

 First-light, when it's just enough to make out the distant shapes on the horizon, doesn't last very long.
 By the time I was ready to jump, dawn was already beginning to peek.

 I guess I better get off this thing… I mused.
+It's a foreign feeling to confront uncertainty so head-on.

 What am I even doing up here?
 Maybe BASE is not for me.
 I could just go down, safe and sound back to the car, forget any of this ever happened.
 Curl up on a couch with Thunder in a warm apartment and go about my life.

-My life—that thing I had been so ready to dispatch with in the preceding months now felt valuable to me again.
+My life: that thing I had been so ready to dispatch with in the preceding months now felt valuable to me again.

 No. This is where you want to be.
 This is your dream.
 This is what saves you, and you know that.
 You can't turn back now.